PeeterLond/ProductManagementApi/README.md

 # ProductManagementApi
 A product management Api made for a work trial.
-You can view and add products inside the database.
+You can view, add, edit and delete products inside the database and see the store and groups related to the products.

 ## How to run this server:
 1) Clone or download project to preferred location on your computer.